zsxkib/sportsball/README.md

 * **blocks**: The number of blocks made by the players on the team in the game.
 * **personal_fouls**: The number of personal fouls made by the players on the team in the game.
 * **version**: The version of the team model.
+* **runs**: The total number of runs scored by the batting side so far in the innings.
+* **wickets**: The total number of batters dismissed so far in the innings.
+* **overs**: The total number of overs (and partial overs) faced so far in the innings, counting only legal deliveries.
+* **balls**: The total number of legal deliveries faced so far in the innings.
+* **byes**: Runs scored when the ball passes the batter without touching their bat or body, and the batters run or the ball reaches the boundary.
+* **leg_byes**: Runs scored when the ball hits the batter’s body (but not the bat or hand holding the bat) and then the batters run or the ball reaches the boundary.
+* **wides**: Illegal deliveries bowled too far from the batter to be hit with a normal cricket stroke, resulting in extra runs for the batting side.
+* **no_balls**: Illegal deliveries by the bowler that give the batting side extra runs and an extra delivery.
+* **penalties**: Extra runs awarded to a team by the umpire for breaches of the Laws of Cricket or playing conditions.
+* **balls_per_over**: The number of legal deliveries that make up one over in that match format.
+* **fours**: The total number of times batters have hit the ball to the boundary for exactly four runs in that innings, across all players.
+* **sixes**: The total number of times batters have hit the ball over the boundary rope on the full, scoring six runs each time, across all players in that innings.
+* **catches**: The total number of dismissals in the field where a fielder cleanly catches the ball before it touches the ground, across all players in that innings or match.
+* **catches_dropped**: The number of catching opportunities missed by fielders, where the ball could have been caught to dismiss a batter but was not held.

 #### Player